-The secretariat is located at the Task Force for Global Health and manages the partnership’s daily operations, communications and fundraising efforts.
+The secretariat is located at the Task Force for Global Health and manages the partnership’s daily operations, communications and resource mobilization efforts.

 Courtenay Dusenbury, MPH, Secretariat Director

 From 2006-2017 Courtenay Dusenbury was the Founding Director of the International Association of National Public Health Institutes’ (IANPHI) U.S. office where she helped increase the organization from 39 to 110 members, developed and executed plans for long-term sustainability, and oversaw operations, partnership, policy and projects, including IANPHI’s public health system strengthening partnerships in over 55 countries.
 Prior to coming to IANPHI, she served as the Director of Federal Affairs for Emory University.
 She worked in the U.S. Congress as a legislative director, senior health policy advisor and budget negotiator.
 From 1988 to 1991 she was special advisor for federal policy to the director of the Puerto Rico Economic Development Agency in San Juan and from 1991 to 1994 was the federal health policy advisor to the Governor of Puerto Rico and assistant director of his office in Washington, D.C.